pliegl/we2014/README.md

 ###Sample 3: jpa-sample

 An example [Play application](http://www.playframework.com) using JPA and Hibernate.
 The application does not contain any UI logic, but concentrates on how JPA relationships are correctly modeled.
+A general introduction to JPA and Hibernate is given on the following slide deck: [http://www.slideshare.net/ecosio/introduction-to-jpa-and-hibernate-using](http://www.slideshare.net/ecosio/introduction-to-jpa-and-hibernate-using)

 The following DB structure is used for the samples:

 ![Sample ER diagram](https://github.com/pliegl/we2014/blob/master/img/Sample_ER_Diagram.jpg?raw=true "Sample ER diagram")